 Kyle Snyder continues to make history as a trailblazing athlete.

 Around 5th grade, Snyder started to see Team Kolat competing at the different tournaments he was attending in Maryland.
-Snyder admired the toughness and skill level of the kids on Team Kolat.
-He then began training there periodically throughout high school.
+He admired the toughness and technical skill level of the kids on Team Kolat.
+He began training there periodically throughout high school sharpening his skills and developing the mindset required to accomplish the incredible challenges he soon face.

 The first major hurdle Snyder faced was getting pinned in the NCAA Finals his freshman year.
 Before that, growing up, he would mostly wrestle older kids that were at his size and skill level.
 Wrestling older kids was not good for his win-loss record but it was good for developing his skills and mindset.